waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Found Full Heal at (14, 9) in Map 3_54.
 (Turn 10981)

 # Radio Tower Mission Plan
-1. Exit Underground: Warehouse (3_56) -> Dept Store B1F (3_55) -> Dept Store -> Goldenrod City.
-2. Enter Radio Tower: Head to 3F.
-3. Use Card Key: Clear the shutter on 3F to access 4F and 5F.
-4. Defeat Executive: Reach the top floor and stop the broadcast.
+1. Defeat Executive: Reach the top floor and stop the broadcast.

 # Shutter Puzzle (Radio Tower 3F)
 - Observation: Interacting with Card Key Slot at (14, 2) from (13, 2) facing Right produced no result.